What are genes?

 All living things have genes.
 A gene is the basic unit of heredity in a living organism and is transmitted from parents to children.
 Genes are made up of DNA, and DNA is packaged into chromosomes which are spiralled, threadlike particles in the nucleus of cells.
 DNA contains the instructions for building proteins which control the structure and function of all the cells that make up your body.
-Genes cannot be changed and are with you throughout your entire life.
+You are born with your genetic makeup.

 DNA is a code similar to the letters of the alphabet.
 As letters can be grouped into words and have meaning, DNA can be arranged to give messages to the cells in your body.
 A typo in a word can change the meaning of the word or make a word incomprehensible.
 Similarly, changes in DNA can alter the message sent to the cells in your body.
 These changed messages can directly or indirectly lead to disease.

 Genetic discrimination occurs when people are treated unfairly because of actual or perceived differences in their genetic information that may cause or increase the risk to develop a disorder or disease.

 For example, a health insurer might refuse to give coverage to a woman who has a genetic difference that raises her odds of getting ovarian cancer.
 Employers also could use genetic information to decide whether to hire, promote or terminate workers.

 The fear of discrimination can discourage individuals from making decisions and choices, which may be in their best interest.
 For example, a person may decide not to have a genetic test for fear of consequences to their career or the loss of insurance for their family, despite knowing that early detection and treatment could improve their health and longevity.

 - Genetic discrimination is real and growing:

 Cases of genetic discrimination have been documented in Canada and are continuing to grow as more genetic information becomes available.